-Are you dealing with constipation, bloating, acid reflux, indigestion, and painful bowel movements?
+Are you dealing with constipation, bloating, acid reflux, indigestion, or painful bowel movements?

 Do you seem to have trouble with your digestive tract?